 Holly and I put a lot of thought into this decision.
 It was a long and very deliberate process.
 We wanted to make sure that this career change was the best decision for our family over the long run.
 We weighed the pros and cons, bounced back and forth, and finally decided that we should go for it.
 Ask me again in a few months if it was the right decision

 Throughout my time in the funeral industry, I learned a lot of things.
 I learned many important business skills and concepts.
 I learned about hard work and commitment.
 Coincidentally, everyday I was reminded of the value of having life insurance.
-(If you don’t have some, get some.
-Readers in Australia can get a funeral plan from Suncorp or another company.)
 I also learned a lot about the things that I want out of a career – and a lot of things that I don’t want.
 When it came down to it, I realized that what I really wanted was to – essentially – become self-employed.

 Trade-offs of Working for Somebody Else

 Don’t get me wrong.
 Working for somebody else certainly has its benefits.
 Yet, while working for somebody else is certainly the more comfortable route, I found that sometimes comfort comes with some important trade-offs.
 Some of them are: